jaflesch/ts-pokeapi/docs/docs/guides/contributing.md

 ### Issue Template
 Before submitting an issue, please take a look at the [**issue template**](https://github.com/jaflesch/ts-pokeapi/blob/main/.github/ISSUE_TEMPLATE) and follow it to help anyone willing to take the time to review your issue.

-Consider that this is in place to help everyone better understand the issue you're having and a good explanation, following the patterns and templates, will reduce the back and forth to get the necessary information.
+Consider that this is in place to help everyone better understand the issue you're having.
+And a good explanation, following the proposed patterns and templates, will reduce the back and forth to get the necessary information.

 ### Pull Request Template
-When creating a pull-request, make sure to follow the [**pull request template**](https://github.com/jaflesch/ts-pokeapi/blob/main/.github/pull_request_template.md).
-The template presents instructions to ensure your pull request gets reviewed properly.
+When creating a pull-request, make sure to follow the [**pull-request template**](https://github.com/jaflesch/ts-pokeapi/blob/main/.github/pull_request_template.md).
+The template presents instructions to ensure your pull-request gets reviewed properly.

 Pull-requests will be squash-committed, so no need to prefix your individual commits with the conventional changelog format as long as the commit messages are descriptive.